steven-phun/JavaScript-Projects/Quarantine-Bingo/README.md

 Project Inspiration

-- A game that I can play with people during the 2020 stay at home order.
+- A game I can play with people during the 2020 stay at home order.

 Project Difficulties